 Hormone therapy for osteoporosis

 in women includes:

-(estrogen replacement therapy, or ERT) may be used to treat osteoporosis in
+(estrogen therapy, or ET) may be used to treat osteoporosis in

 women who have gone through